 Some research studies have shown that not getting enough sleep may lead to type 2 diabetes by affecting how your body processes glucose.
 It’s not conclusive by any means, but it’s yet another indication of how important the benefits of sleep can be.

 A regular sleep pattern can help to lower the levels of stress and inflammation to your cardiovascular system, which in turn can reduce your chances of a heart condition.

-Along with a great night’s sleep, grabbing a quick nap in the daytime can contribute towards making your brain more effective and productive.
+Along with a great night’s sleep, grabbing a quick nap in the daytime can contribute to making your brain more effective and productive.
 You won’t necessarily be answering all the questions on University Challenge, but you may well feel sharper, more attentive, and focused throughout the day.